jack-pepper/Minitalk/README.md

 - and a **client** (sender).
 The concept of using UNIX signals for inter-process communication is inspired by classic low-level systems programming tasks.

+To help me understand better bitwise operations and their potential, I wrote an additional library LIBSORT whose functions I used to solve this task.

 **Technologies Used:**
 - C
 - UNIX Signals